 End of the Commons General Store has been working on perfecting the Amish Fry Pie recipe since 2014.
-This pursuit has led to the quote — “should be world famous” — because they taste so good.
+This pursuit has led to the quote — “should be world-famous” — because they taste so good.
 These delicious pies come in apple, red raspberry, blueberry, Bavarian, cherry and many other kinds.

 Amish fry pies are a traditional sweet among the Amish community.
-Special pastry dough is rolled out in six inch circles to the perfect thickness and filled with your choice of delicious fruit filling.
-Then, it is folded in half, crimped on the edges and deep fried for several minutes.
+Special pastry dough is rolled out in six-inch circles to the perfect thickness and filled with your choice of delicious fruit filling.
+Then, it is folded in half, crimped on the edges and deep-fried for several minutes.
 It is then given some time to cool before being dunked in a bath of sweet glaze.

-In June of 2016 bakery equipment was added to help keep up with demand for the homemade Amish fry pies, which has become a favorite among visitors.
+In June of 2016 bakery equipment was added to help keep up with the demand for the homemade Amish fry pies, which has become a favorite among visitors.
 Today, End of the Commons General Store produces over 1,000 fry pies per week.

 End of the Commons General Store is Ohio’s oldest general store located 30 minutes northwest of Warren, Ohio in the scenic Amish community of Mesopotamia, where Geauga, Ashtabula & Trumbull counties meet.
 End of the Commons General Store has been continuously run as an old-fashioned general store for over 170 years!
 The store is listed on the National Register of Historic Places and is one of the oldest operating general stores in the United States.
 Kenneth & Margaret Schaden purchased the store in 1982 and the Schaden family continues to run the business today.